abstraktor/MPS_MROTest/README.md

 The original paper that introduced the C3 algorithm (they built it for Dylan) can be found [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.3910&rep=rep1&type=pdf).

 The C3 is in MPS implemented in [AbstractC3StarMethodResolutionOrder.java](https://github.com/JetBrains/MPS/blob/master/core/aspects/behavior/behavior-api/source/jetbrains/mps/core/aspects/behaviour/AbstractC3StarMethodResolutionOrder.java).
-The core dispatch of behavior methods is implemented in the [BaseBHDescriptor.java](https://github.com/JetBrains/MPS/blob/master/core/aspects/behavior/behavior-runtime/source/jetbrains/mps/core/aspects/behaviour/BaseBHDescriptor.java).